ARRL

 ARRL Lab Staff Contributions

-Mike Gruber, W1MG and Ed Hare, W1RFI from the ARRL Lab supplied the following, extensive series of audio files after Ed discovered that his electric blanket emits RF noise (ironic, isn't it?).
-The blanket covers a double bed, and thus has two sets of controls for two separate heating circuits.
-They found that the blanket makes noise even when it's shut off, and different characteristic noises when one side is on and the other is off, when they're both off, or both on.
+The ARRL Lab discovered that an electric blanket emits RF noise.
+The blanket has two sets of controls for two separate heating circuits.
+They found that the blanket makes noise even when it's shut off and different characteristic noises when one side is on and the other is off, when they're both off, or both on.
 The following ten recordings cover all the possibilities, plus the recordings were made in AM and USB.

-Mike Gruber, W1MG and Ed Hare, W1RFI - ARRL Lab
+Contributor: Mike Gruber, W1MG and Ed Hare, W1RFI - ARRL Lab

 Noise Source: